Knowledge Base

 6. Time to First Byte (TTFB): Measures how long the web server responds with the first data byte.

-Besides these, Page Speed Insights also ranks you for page performance, accessibility, best practices, and SEO scores.
+Besides these, Page Speed Insights also ranks you for page performance, such as Speed Index, Total Blocking Time, accessibility, best practices, and SEO scores.

 What is Google’s Lighthouse?